 - Audible.

 - Varied intonation use vocal contrast and voice tone to increase or decrease intensity or provide focus or emphasis (as appropriate).

 - Motivational.

-- with or without a microphone.

 - Appropriate to component.

 5.7 Use appropriate teaching positions and instructional methods to observe and monitor participants and respond to their needs